Breastfeeding: Timing

 Newborn babies usually breastfeed 8 to 12 times every 24 hours, and they typically express hunger cues every one to three hours for the first two to four weeks of their lives.

 A newborn has a small stomach capacity, approximately 20 mL.
 The amount of breast milk that is produced is timed to meet the infant's needs in that the first milk, colostrum, is concentrated but produced in only very small amounts, gradually increasing in volume to meet the expanding size of the infant's stomach capacity.
 Cluster feeding may occur for several months, whereby infants will feed very frequently (every 30 minutes to 1 hour), usually associated with developmental milestones.

-Many newborns will typically feed for 10 to 15 minutes on each breast; however, feeds may last up to 45 minutes depending on infant wakefulness and efficiency.
+Many newborns typically feed for 10 to 15 minutes on each breast; however, feeds may last up to 45 minutes, depending on the infant's alertness and efficiency.

 Parents need to recognize the difference between Nutritive and Non-Nutritive Sucking.
 Nutritive Sucking follows a slow, rhythmic pattern, with one to two sucks per swallow.
 Non-nutritive sucking is a faster-paced sucking pattern with few swallows.
 This swallow pattern is often observed at the beginning or the end of a feed.
-At the beginning of the feed, this pattern triggers milk letdown, while at the end of the feed, this may be a signal of the infant tired or becoming relaxed with a slower milk velocity.
+At the beginning of the feed, this pattern triggers milk letdown, while at the end of the feed, this may signal that the infant is tired or becoming relaxed with a slower milk velocity.

 Duration and exclusivity

 Numerous health organizations, including, but not limited to, the CDC, WHO, National Health Service, Canadian Pediatric Society, American Academy of Pediatrics, and American Academy of Family Physicians, recommend breastfeeding exclusively for six months following birth, unless medically contraindicated.
 Exclusive breastfeeding is defined as "an infant's consumption of human milk with no supplementation of any type (no water, no juice, no nonhuman milk and no foods) except for vitamins, minerals and medications."
 Supplementation with human donor breastmilk may be indicated in some specific cases, as discussed below.

 After solids are introduced at around six months of age, continued breastfeeding is recommended.
 The American Academy of Pediatrics recommends that babies be breastfed at least until 12 months, or longer if both the mother and child wish.
 The World Health Organization's guidelines recommend "continue[d] frequent, on-demand breastfeeding until two years of age or beyond.
+The American Academy of Pediatrics policy statement also supports continued breastfeeding to 2 years and older, depending on the parent and child.

 Extended breastfeeding means breastfeeding after the age of 12 or 24 months, depending on the source.
 In Western countries such as the United States, Canada, and Great Britain, extended breastfeeding is relatively uncommon and can provoke criticism.

-In the United States, 22.4% of babies are breastfed for 12 months, the minimum amount of time advised by the American Academy of Pediatrics.
+Globally exclusive breastfeeding rose from 37.0% to 47.4% between 2012 and 2024;.
+In the United States, 35% of babies born in 2018 were breastfed for 12 months, and 25.8% were exclusive breastfed for 6 months, as recommended by the American Academy of Pediatrics, though rates vary by race and ethnicity.
 In India, mothers commonly breastfeed for 2 to 3 years.